Trikke76/Zabbix-Book/docs/installation/installing-zabbix.md

 ```

-???+ warning
-    The Zabbix documentation explicitly mentions that deterministic triggers need to be created during the import of schema.
-On MySQL and MariaDB, this requires GLOBAL log_bin_trust_function_creators = 1 to be set if binary logging is enabled and there is no superuser privileges and log_bin_trust_function_creators = 1 is not set in MySQL configuration file.
+??? warning "The Zabbix documentation explicitly mentions that deterministic triggers need to be created during the import of schema.
+On MySQL and MariaDB, this requires GLOBAL log_bin_trust_function_creators = 1 to be set if binary logging is enabled and there is no superuser privileges and log_bin_trust_function_creators = 1 is not set in MySQL configuration file."

 #### Add the Zabbix repository and populate the DB